- The Howey Test for securities has been used by the Securities and Exchange Commission since 1946

 - Any profit comes from the efforts of a promoter or third party

 How does the Howey Test Apply to Crypto?

 The collapse of the Ethereum DAO in 2016 drew the SEC’s attention to cryptocurrencies, and they came out fighting.
 The SEC stipulated that regardless of the medium or the mechanism of the transaction (e.g. a blockchain-based smart contract), the expectations of DAO contributors was to make money from the enterprise, and the fact that they were not the ones doing the work to get this money ticked another box.
 It was no surprise therefore that the SEC ruled that the DAO had been offering unregistered securities.
 Since then, a large number of tokens have either been classed as securities or have been suspected of being them.

 The waters get a little blurred with utility tokens as it could be argued that investors at ICO stage are buying the token with the intention of using it on the platform rather than profit from it, but the fact is that in 99% of ICO purchases are made with the intention of making money.
 There is nothing inherently wrong with this attitude, but it falls foul of SEC rules when the ICO mentions potential profit in any way or has no platform ready at the time of the ICO for the tokens to be used on.

 Is Change in the Air?

-Kin founder Ted Livingston took a different approach and challenged the SEC to a date in court to let the justice system decide whether ICOs are securities, which they have accepted by charging the Kik on three counts.
-Whether the outcome will have an ecosystem-wide impact is doubtful however, meaning we may be stuck with the Howey system for some time yet.
+Kin founder Ted Livingston took a different approach and challenged the SEC to a date in court in 2019 to let the justice system decide whether ICOs are securities.
+They accepted and Livingston lost, adding little to no clarity on the issue.
+With the SEC seemingly unmoved by arguments that the Howey Test is out of date for the modern world, we could be stuck with it for some time to come.